 We wanted a small amount of financial security to get started, so we made a goal of saving $1,000.
 Luckily, we had so much stuff in our house that we just threw a few items on eBay and reached our goal in less than a week.
 Looking back, it almost seems silly how easy it was, but it was meaningful to us.
 It was our first real win!

-In addition to picking up overtime shifts at work, I also found a side gig.
+In addition to picking up overtime shifts at work, I also found a side gig, which diversified our income streams.
 Remembering the success I’d had on my pool cleaning route in college, I looked up every pool in my neighborhood and rehearsed my pitch.
 About one out of every 10 neighbors would say yes, and I earned an average of about $1,000 a month.

 For her part, Andrea continued selling the contents of her closet on eBay—popular designer dresses, sunglasses, handbags and shoes.
 This started out as a painful exercise, but once she realized it was only stuff—and she could potentially replace it later—it was a no brainer.
 Altogether, these resales eventually generated about $4,000 we could throw at debt.